CE-Deepanshu/IS-456-2000/Section3.md

 ---

 ### **20.5 Lateral Sway**
 Under transient wind load the lateral sway at the top should not exceed **H / 500**, where H is the total height of the building.
-For seismic loading, reference should be made to IS 1893.
+For seismic loading, reference should be made to **IS 1893**.

 ---